The best secure email providers enable tighter security to protect your privacy.

 Aside from the usual email service with adequate spam and mail filters, Zoho Mail also offers additional features like a calendar, a task manager, and a contact portal.
 In terms of security, Zoho offers an encrypted environment in which data is safe whether it is stationary or on the move.
 The data stored on its servers can still be accessed by the company and subpoenaed by government agencies, although there is a very specific protocol to follow in either case.

-Zoho Mail comes with three paid plans to choose from: Mail Lite is available for $1 per user per month and features 5GB of storage space per user.
-This is followed by Mail Premium, which offers 50GB of space per user for an increased price of $4.
-There is also an additional plan that costs $3 per user per month, which is suitable for users who would also like access to the company’s other solutions, such as the web-based word processing and presentation software.
+Zoho Mail comes with three paid plans to choose from: Mail Lite features 5GB of storage space per user.
+This is followed by Mail Premium, which offers 50GB of space per user.
+There is also an additional plan which is suitable for users who would also like access to the company’s other solutions, such as the web-based word processing and presentation software.

 - Read our full Zoho Mail review.